-Vetropack considers digitalisation and automation to be key drivers of the company's further development and defined the topic as a key element of the strategic direction "Leader in quality" when developing Strategy 2030.
+Vetropack considers digitalisation and automation to be key drivers of the company's further development and defined the topic as a key element of the "Leader in Quality" strategic direction when developing Strategy 2030.
 The company endeavours to systematically make use of the opportunities offered by digitalisation and automation in order to boost its quality and productivity and reduce costs.
 Digitalisation and automation also offer additional benefits in that they relieve employees from performing routine tasks, help increase occupational safety, and ensure the efficient exchange of data with suppliers and customers.

-The Head of Finance, Controlling, Procurement and Sales, and the Head of Engineering and Production, are responsible for developing and implementing digitalisation and automation projects together with the IT department.
+The Head of Finance, Controlling, Procurement and Sales, and the Head of Engineering and Production, are responsible for developing and implementing digitalisation and automation projects together with Information Technology.
 Potential for process optimisation is exploited through investment projects, provided the solution in question is expected to lead to an adequate return on investment (ROI).
-Successful implementation of digitalisation and automation solutions requires Groupwide harmonisation of work and process flows and the continual training and professional development of employees whose job profiles are significantly affected by digitalisation.
+Successful implementation of digitalisation and automation solutions requires Group-wide harmonisation of work and process flows and the continual training and professional development of employees whose job profiles are significantly affected by digitalisation.